1893: |

 February: The Japanese Army attempts to assassinate Dr. Ba Maw.

-Allies open general offensive.
+November: Allies open general offensive.

 Dr. Ba Maw is invited to Tokyo as guest of the Emperor.

-He is requested to provide assurance of unwavering support to the Southeast Asian Nations for Japan with speeches and public appearances including a radio broadcast to the entire country.
-Before agreeing, he first negotiates with Field Marshal Sugiyama that the retreating Japanese forces will spare Burma from destruction, most especially the city of Rangoon and the great Shwedagon Pagoda.
-Assurance in hand, he complies with the Emperor's request.
+Japan with speeches and public appearances including a radio broadcast to the entire country.
+Before agreeing, he first negotiates with Field Marshal Sugiyama that the retreating Japanese forces will

-Dr. Ba Maw visits a Kamikaze training camp near Taipei, Formosa.
-He wishes the volunteers success and farewell.
+End of November: Dr. Ba Maw visits a Kamikaze training camp near Taipei, Formosa.
+He

-The war crisis deepens; the Burmese anti-colonial unity dissolves.
+December: The war crisis deepens; the Burmese anti-colonial unity dissolves. |

 1945: